pvigier/pvigier.github.io-jekyll/_posts/2017-06-15-part1-computational-graphs.md

 Consequently, we are going to backpropagate the derivatives from the "end" of the graph to the parameter nodes.

-An illustration with the neural networks shown before :
+An illustration with the neural networks shown before:

 ![Backpropagation in a graph](/media/img/part1/graph_backpropagation.svg){: .center-image .modal-image }